fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_5.md

 ### What’s Next

 You’ve used conftest.py a lot so far in this book.
 There are also configuration files that affect how pytest runs, such as pytest.ini.
-In the next chapter, you’ll run through the different configuration files and learn what you can do there to make your testing life easier.
+In the next lab, you’ll run through the different configuration files and learn what you can do there to make your testing life easier.